Morgan London Latta

-Rev. Morgan London Latta L.L.D.
-(April 1853 – April 13, 1937) was an African American educator who operated a fraudulent scheme to solicit and misappropriate funds.
+Morgan London Latta (April 1853 – April 13, 1937) was an African American educator who operated a fraudulent scheme to solicit and misappropriate funds.
 He founded Latta University in Raleigh, North Carolina and used it to exploit the goodwill of Northern donors during the post-Reconstruction era.
-Despite the exposure for his criminal misconduct which brought an end to his school and standing, Latta's legacy continues to be commemorated in Raleigh as a pioneer in Black education.
+Despite being exposed for his criminal misconduct, which brought an end to his school and standing, Latta's legacy continues to be commemorated in Raleigh as a pioneer in Black education.

 Early life

 According to his largely discredited autobiography, Morgan London Latta was born into slavery in April 1853, at Fishdam, a Cameron/Mordecai plantation where the current Falls Lake Reservoir is located.
 After being emancipated at the age of nine, he reportedly supported himself and thirteen family members by running their sharecropping business during the day and studying at night.

 At the age of fifteen, Latta said he enrolled at Shaw University, receiving a classical education and earning his teaching certificate.
 He also said that he taught for many years near his home while starting his family and becoming a reverend.
-In addition to occasionally working as a teacher, Morgan Latta held various jobs including selling sewing machines and canvassing for the proposed Lynchburg and Durham Railroad.
+In addition to occasionally working as a teacher, Morgan Latta held various jobs, including selling sewing machines and canvassing for the proposed Lynchburg and Durham Railroad.
 In January 1887, he was arrested after forging a signature on a petition for a teaching job in the Neuse District of Raleigh.

-These experiences preceded his ambitious plan to establish Latta University.